 Summary : This voyage combines the comfortable adventure cruises of Classic Antarctica with visits to the Falkland Islands (Islas Malvinas) and spectacular South Georgia.
 Many of the wildlife (penguins, whales, seabirds and seals) and scenic highlights of the Antarctic Peninsula and the South Shetland Islands are included as well as the best of these two wildlife-rich sub-Antarctic islands.
 These expeditions are designed to include as much wildlife viewing as possible, but also include visits to scientific bases and allow plenty of time to enjoy the breathtaking scenery of icy waterways, glaciers, and icebergs.

-Activities : Birding, Camping, Culture, Hiking, Kayaking, Photography, Dedicated Solo Cabins, Triple/Quad Cabins
+Activities : Birding, Culture, Hiking, Kayaking, Photography, Dedicated Solo Cabins, Triple/Quad Cabins

-Ushuaia offers you a small-town feel but has many shops, museums, cafes and restaurants to enjoy before your voyage.
+Ushuaia offers you a small-town feel with many shops, museums, cafes and restaurants to enjoy before your voyage.
 Overnight at your hotel in Ushuaia.

 There are many activities to keep you engaged while you are at sea.
-You could learn to identify the seabirds that glide alongside the ship, or attend the illustrated presentations by the Expedition Team.
-They will prepare you for the shore landings and Zodiac cruising that are to come.
+You could learn to identify the seabirds that glide alongside the ship, or attend the illustrated presentations by the expedition team.
+They will prepare you for the shore landings and Zodiac cruises that are to come.

 Enjoy some final moments mingling with your fellow travelers.
 Savor the sea as long as you can.

-After breakfast aboard, you will be transferred to the airport for your homeward flight.
+After breakfast aboard, you will be transferred to the airport.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.